johnbayko/hicp/docs/hicp.rst

   have any value apart from end-of-line), both followed by end-of-line.
 This ensures that there is no unterminated data block in a message.

-  A length delimite block contains all and only the number of bytes following the end-of-line, but an additional end-of-line sequence is required, and discarded, for human readability.
+  A length delimited block contains all and only the number of bytes following the end-of-line, but an additional end-of-line sequence is required, and discarded, for human readability.
 For example::